jenerous/tmux-config/README.md

 # cp hostColor ~/bin/
 ```

-To few your current Path use
+To view your current Path use
 ```bash
 echo $Path
 ```